 Looking the figure we can easily spot (from the right to the left):

-- the pin itself, represented by the green square on the left;
+- the pin itself, represented by the green square on the right;

 - two protection diodes in dark orange;